greyatom-school/the-minerva-project/sprint_1/course.md

 ### What will you build?

-You will be a website of a studio that helps with IT services
+You will be build a website of a studio that helps with IT services

 ![ARK Studio](ark studio/template.png)